-FAQ 3 To qualify for exemption on a subject-by-subject basis in a subject that is covered by more than one course, do I have to meet the required exemption standard in each relevant course separately?
+FAQ 3 To qualify for exemption from CM1 (say) on a subject-by-subject basis do I have to meet the required exemption standard in each relevant course separately?

 No. Your average mark in the underlying courses must meet the required exemption standard for the subject as a whole.
 But please also see the answer to FAQ 4 below.